ApkalluFalls/research/Timings/Gold Saucer - Cactpot.md

 * = `491.8017 weeks / 52.1429 weeks in a year`
 * = `9.43 years`, rounded down

+The worst possible outcome from buying three tickets in a single week would be:

+* `200 MGP * 3 tickets`
+* = `600 MGP per week`

+If this were to happen every week, it will take:

+* `1,000,000 total MGP / 600 MGP per week`
+* = `1,666.667 weeks / 52.1429 weeks in a year`
+* = `31.96 years`, rounded down

+Naturally, the best outcome would be to claim the first place prize on the first week of playing.

 ---

 ## Mountains Out Of Gil-hills